Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] `{1, 2, 3, 4, 5, 6}`

 **Explanation:** The `.add()` method adds the element to the set only if it doesnt exist.

+#### Q115.
+If you do not explicitly return a value from a function, what happens?

+- [ ] The function will enter an infinite loop because it will not know when to stop executing its code.
+- [ ] If `return` keyword is absent, the function will return `True`.
+- [x] If `return` keyword is absent, the function will return `None`.
+- [ ] The function will return a `RuntimeError` if you do not return a value.